txus/terrorvm/README.md

 debugger can set breakpoint at specific lines and step through either high-level lines of code or low-level bytecode instructions.

-To use the debugger, pass `-d` as a second argument to `tvm`:
+To use the debugger, pass `-d` as a second argument to `terror`:

-    $ bin/tvm examples/functions.tvm -d
+    $ bin/terror -d examples/functions.tvm

 Here's an example session: